 As Bill says, “our wines do not overwhelm food”.
 Along with this statement we can add, “their wines will not “overwhelm” your wallet as all are affordably priced, especially by Napa standards.

-Bill enjoys talking about his vineyard and the hard work that he has put in over the years to bring it to this level.
+Bill always enjoyed talking about his vineyard and the hard work that he put in over the years to bring it to this level.
 An understandably so – the number of details relating to managing and maintaining premium grape vines is rather remarkable.

 All their labels are displayed on what they call the “label wall” – these are Roxanne’s original paintings.
 In the last few years, she has also started creating custom jewelry made from a variety of stones.

-Note: this review has been identified as needing an update.
+Note: this review has been identified as needing an update including tasting notes for current releases.
 Possibly no longer producing.

 For more information or to purchase wines, visit: www.eagleeyewine.com